rachanamule/Housing_Data/README.md

 The data sets provided by Zillow include Home Values, Home Values Forecasts, Rentals, Inventory, List and Sale Prices, Sales Count and Price Cuts for the United States.

--Home Values Data Set: Zillow Home Value Index (ZHVI) provides the measures of the home value and market changes by region and housing type.
+* Home Values Data Set: Zillow Home Value Index (ZHVI) provides the measures of the home value and market changes by region and housing type.

--Home Values Forecasts: Zillow Home Value Forecast (ZHVF) one year forecast that is created by using data from all the homes.
+*Home Values Forecasts: Zillow Home Value Forecast (ZHVF) one year forecast that is created by using data from all the homes.
 -Rentals: Zillow Observed Rent Index (ZORI) provides the typical rate rent by region.

--Inventory: For-sale inventory, new listings, newly pending listings, days to pending.
+*Inventory: For-sale inventory, new listings, newly pending listings, days to pending.
 This is reported on a weekly cadence but the data set is only updated monthly.

--List and Sale Prices: data set provides the median list price and the median sale price.
+* List and Sale Prices: data set provides the median list price and the median sale price.
 This is reported on a weekly cadence but the data set is only updated monthly.

--Sales Count and Price Cuts:
+*Sales Count and Price Cuts: Zillow data on sales of houses and price.

 Our team will be using SQL to join the data sets and create two tables.
 The first table will include the RegionID, RegionName, StateName, Date, and dollar value.
 We will be able to join this table by using RegionID.
 The second table will include the RegionName, StateName, ForecastedDate, ForecastYoYPctChange.
 We will be able to join by RegionName.
 Example: